Electrical and Electronic Engineering

 Project (in groups of 3)

-- Designing, verifying, and synthesising a modified advanced encryption standard (AES) 128 decryptor.
+- Design, verify, and synthesize a modified advanced encryption standard (AES) 128 decryptor.

 References